McDonald's legal cases: Accessibility

 Magee v.
 McDonald's is a United States federal class action lawsuit begun in May 2016 in the Illinois Northern District Court, case number 1:16-cv-05652, in which Scott Magee of Metairie, Louisiana is pursuing action against McDonald's due to the company being unwilling to serve people who are visually impaired when only the drive thru lane is open.
 Because the drive thru lane is sometimes the only method of ordering food once the dining room is closed, this creates a situation in which people who are legally blind, and unable to operate a motor vehicle can not order food from the restaurant while other people are able to do so.

-Magee's has limited vision, because of macular degeneration, which started at age 16, and has become progressively worse.
+Magee has limited vision, because of macular degeneration, which started at age 16, and has become progressively worse.
 He can walk without a cane, but his central vision is insufficient for driving.

 McDonald's attempted to get the case dismissed, but in February 2017, a federal court ruled that Magee's lawsuit could proceed.
 On May 8, 2018, the class was certified.

 In August 2018, McDonald's argued that the restaurant was operated by a franchisee, and that the McDonald's corporation did not control the locking of doors.
 In October 2018, McDonald's argued that the restaurant was accessible, because a blind person could obtain food "through the same UberEats delivery service that everyone else uses," even though it would cost $5.00 extra.

 On October 31, 2018, McDonald's filed a document with the court, arguing that because the restaurants forbid any pedestrian access to their drive-up window, they are not discriminating against the blind.
 McDonald's says a blind person has "the same access as the 13 million adults who are not visually impaired and do not have a car, and that therefore the ADA does not apply."
-In March 2019, arguments in court papers continued about the definition of "meaningful access." the matter is still in litigation.
+In March 2019, arguments in court papers continued about the definition of "meaningful access."

-Meanwhile, on May 24, 2018, a law came into effect in Portland Oregon requiring multi-modal access to drive-throughs.
+Meanwhile, on May 24, 2018, a law came into effect in Portland, Oregon requiring multi-modal access to drive-throughs.

 The McDonald's case was mentioned in a June 2019 article about a similar problem with Wendy's evening service.

 On October 5, 2021, United States District Judge John F. Kness granted a summary judgement dismissing the action against McDonald's.
 Judge Kness found that individual franchisees operate the restaurants, not McDonald's USA.
-Further discrimination was against pedestrians, not against the disabled.
+Also discrimination was against pedestrians, not against the disabled.